 The financial statements that exclude the financial results of the blended component units are below:

-Budgeted revenue for the Electric Utility for FY18 and FY19 includes a 3% rate increase.
-Budgeted revenue for the Water Utility includes the maximum 3% rate increase for both FY18 and FY19.
+Budgeted revenue for the Electric Utility for FY20 and FY21 includes a 2.7% and 3% rate increase, respectively.
+Budgeted revenue for the Water Utility includes a 3% rate increase for both FY20 and FY21.
 The Electric Utility continues to transition from traditional electric resources to renewable generation power sources.
-The Water Utility is improving infrastructure while maximizing the benefits of investments in water meters.
-The Electric Utility is improving the reliability of the District’s communication systems with a meter replacement program in FY18 and FY19.
+The Water Utility is improving infrastructure and water meters.
+The Electric Utility is investing in wildfire risks mitigation and infrastructure system reliability improvements in FY20 and FY21.
 The District continues to emphasize return on equity for all programs, resulting in stable rates and improvements in the District’s and customers’ bottom lines.

 This budget consists of five distinct parts.